Australia has remained in 19th on the World Press Freedom Index for 2018. New Zealand has shot up from 13th place in 2017 to 8th in 2018.

 The index found that while Australia has a strong public broadcaster, the duopoly of major media companies News Corp Australia and Fairfax Media was an issue.

-The World Press Freedom Index has been produced by Reporters Without Borders since 2002, identifying how different countries react to challenges surrounding press freedom.
-The rating is obtained through a questionnaire provided to leading experts in all 180 countries.
+The Index is produced by Reporters Without Borders and has run since 2002.
+The Index identifies how different countries react to challenges surrounding press freedom, and the rating is obtained through a questionnaire provided to leading experts in all 180 countries.

 Criteria include pluralism, media independence, media environment and self-censorship, legislative framework, transparency, and the quality of the infrastructure that supports the production of news and information.

 The highest ranked nation on the Index was Norway, followed by Sweden and the Netherlands.

 The United Kingdom came in at 40th place, while the United States was ranked 45th.